Symptoms of a Herpes Outbreak - How to tell if you have herpes

 Catching the virus in its early stages almost always results in a shorter outbreak time.

 When it gets into skin cells the virus reproduces itself and starts to multiply, making the skin red and sensitive.
 Blisters or bumps may appear on the genital area, the blisters first opening , and then healing with the regeneration of new skin tissue.

 The infected area is usually painful and may itch, burn or tingle, during the outbreak.

 Other symptoms include swollen lymph glands, painful inflamed blisters which develop around infected area, muscle aches, headaches, fever, urethra infection

 that can cause burning sensation when urinating, and vaginal or penile discharge.

 The first episode is the most severe, with most episodes lasting 10 - 21 days.
 A warning sign (prodrome) such as tingling is experienced by many people in recurring outbreaks.

 Should any of these symptoms occur, consult your doctor or other health care provider immediately.
 Genital herpes should be diagnosed professionally.
-If the condition is confirmed to be herpes, a topical Antiviral Formula may be helpful for symptom relief, applied to active outbreak.

 Featured HSV Resources